isirv Antiviral Group

 Influenza B viruses tend to have IC50 values for oseltamivir 10-100 fold higher than influenza A viruses.
 This lower susceptibility may correlate with reports of reduced clinical efficacy.
 For zanamivir, IC50 values for influenza B viruses are only a few-fold higher than for influenza A viruses.
 IC50 values for H1N1 viruses tend to be higher for zanamivir than oseltamivir, whereas the inverse is true for H3N2 viruses where IC50 values tend to be higher for oseltamivir than zanamivir.

-50 value at least 10 times greater than the mean IC50 for similar viruses in the same influenza season.
+Whilst there is no absolute definition of ‘resistance’, due, in part to lack of consensus, many define ‘resistance’ as an IC50 value at least 10 times greater than the mean IC50 for similar viruses in the same influenza season.
 However, given that the base line IC50 for influenza B viruses is already often 10-fold higher than for influenza A viruses, it may be more relevant to define ‘resistant’ viruses by the fold increase in IC50, relative to a base line value.
 This would need to be defined separately for each of the fluorescence and chemiluminescence assays.

-The phylogenetic tree adobe pdf icon2 of NA genes of seasonal H1N1 viruses shows the relationships of oseltamivir-resistant viruses (in red), due to the H275Y substitution, which emerged during late 2007 – 2008 to contemporary oseltamivir-sensitive viruses (in black).
+The phylogenetic tree of NA genes of seasonal H1N1 viruses shows the relationships of oseltamivir-resistant viruses (in red), due to the H275Y substitution, which emerged during late 2007 – 2008 to contemporary oseltamivir-sensitive viruses (in black).
 Reference vaccine viruses are in blue.
 Common amino acids which distinguish the different clades are indicated (Collins et al., 2009)

 Figure 1.
 Locations of amino acid substitutions which reduce oseltamivir sensitivity by altering drug interaction with the hydrophobic pocket of the NA active site.